lilli-mcnally/quiz-whizz/README.md

 ![Social links circles fixed](/assets/images/readme/bugs/socials-fix.webp "Social links circles fixed")

+I later decided to change the circles to a rounded-corner square, so the social links background were consistent with the rest of the site.

 #### Jest Testing

 I had an issue getting my Jest Testing to work properly.
 I used the boilerplate set up code for Jest Testing from the learning module provided by [Code Institute](https://codeinstitute.net/).
 I added my first test, and tested and recieved an error.